 - Other forms of treatment have not provided relief

 If you are living with chronic pain, know that there is a solution.
 At Hoboken Integrated Healthcare, we care for patients dealing with all kinds of pain and can help you take back control of your life and live it to the fullest.
 We develop each treatment plan uniquely to address the individual needs of each patient.
-Call us today or book an appointment, or visit our clinic conveniently located at 90 Hudson St, Hoboken, NJ 07030.
-Our office is open three days a week: Monday, Wednesday & Friday from 10:00 AM to 6:00 PM.
-We look forward to serving you!
+We are located at 90 Hudson St Hoboken, NJ 07030.
+Please give us a call or request an appointment online.
 We serve patients from Hoboken NJ, Jersey City NJ, Union City NJ, Secaucus NJ, Newark NJ, and North Bergen NJ.